kevinoc554/murmur-bandsite/README.md

 - Each page of the site was evaluated using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to assess them on four metrics; Performance, Accessibility, Best Practices & Search Engine Optimization (SEO).
 - The following changes were implemented:
     - Best Practices:
-        - The attribute `rel="noopener nonoreferrer"` was added to all links to external 3rd party sites as a security feature to protect against malicious phishing or 'tabnapping'.
+        - The attribute `rel="noopener noreferrer"` was added to all links to external 3rd party sites as a security feature to protect against malicious phishing or 'tabnapping'.
     - Accessibility:
         - The attributes `aria-control` and `aria-label` were added to the button element in the navbar to improve accessibility by clearly indicating the elements purpose to screen readers and other assistive technologies.
         - Some `<h5>` and `<h6>` elements had been used non-sequentially, causing issues with the semantic flow of the page.
 These were changed to `<p>` elements and re-styled in CSS.